reuteras/dfirws/README.md

   - **network_dfirws.wsb** - Windows Sandbox configuration file with network enabled.
 - **createVM.ps1** - create a Windows 11 VM with the tools installed.

-DFIRWS should work with the Windows Sandbox in both Windows 10 and Windows 11 even tough currently only tested on Windows 11.
-The VM only creates a Windows 11 VM and currently only uses VMWare Workstation.
+DFIRWS should work with the Windows Sandbox in both Windows 10 and Windows 11 even tough it's currently only tested on Windows 11.
+The VM only creates a Windows 11 VM and currently works with VMWare Workstation.

 **Recommendation:** Exclude the folder where you have the dfirws code from your antivirus program.
-The reason is that at least Windows Defender will some time classify some tools as malware.
+The reason is that at least Windows Defender will some time classify tools as malware.
 Even though I try to exclude those tools I've found that a file can be classified as malware one day and not the next.
 The choice is yours.

 ## Table of contents